Trauma in the Creative and Embodied Therapies: When Words are Not Enough

 The book ‘Trauma in the Creative and Embodied Therapies: When Words are Not Enough’ pays attention to different kinds of trauma – environmental, sociopolitical, early relational, abuse in its many forms, and the trauma of illness – with contributions from international experts, drawn from the fields of the arts therapies, the embodied psychotherapies, as well as nature-based-therapy and Playback Theatre.

-Based on the book ‘Trauma in the Creative and Embodied Therapies: When Words are Not Enough’, this three-hour online workshop has been designed in a sharing and exploratory way so that colleagues who work with trauma can come together, connect and exchange perspectives.
+This three-hour online workshop has been designed in a sharing and exploratory way so that colleagues who work with trauma can come together, connect and exchange perspectives.
 The workshop will be facilitated by the book editors, some of the book contributors and, together, with online attendees, we will explore some questions that seem to be prominent today, more than ever before.

 Please join us to launch this cross-professional book into the public space and to engage with its timely themes.